 You must meet specific criteria to qualify for either farm use or timber management.
 If a property qualifies for the agricultural use classification for the first time during this year, an application to receive Agriculture Use Value for the year needs to be made as soon as possible.
-Even though the filing period for Agricultural use is year round (The Ag Use deadline for each year is January 15th which is the first penalty date for taxes), the applications received later in the year may not be credited to the initial tax bill.
+Even though the filing period for Agricultural use is year-round (The Ag Use deadline for each year is January 15th which is the first penalty date for taxes), the applications received later in the year may not reflect any adjustments to the initial tax bill.
 Please file as soon as feasible to avoid any delay or inconvenience in processing your application and receiving an accurate initial tax bill.
 Please remember Ag Use is not an exemption.
 Once the use changes from Ag Use, rollback taxes of up to five (5) years will apply dependent upon how long the property has carried the Ag Use classification.

 MULTIPLE LOT DISCOUNT

 The Requirements for the Multiple Lot Discount are as follows:

 SECTION 12 43 225.
 Multiple lot discounts; eligibility.

 (A) For subdivision lots in a plat recorded on or after January 1, 2001, a subdivision lot discount is allowed in the valuation of the platted lots only as provided in subsection (B) of this section, and this discounted value applies for five property tax years or until the lot is sold or a certificate of occupancy is issued for the improvement on the lot, or the improvement is occupied, whichever of them elapses or occurs first.
 When the discount allowed by this section no longer applies, the lots must be individually valued as provided by law.